hmgle/graftcp/README.zh-CN.md

   -n --not-ignore-local
-                    Connecting to local is not changed by default, this option will redirect it to SOCKS5 -V --version
+                    Connecting to local is not changed by default, this option will redirect it to SOCKS5 -u --user=<username>
+                    Run command as USERNAME handling setuid and/or setgid -V --version
                     Show version
   -h --help